ZachLee12/CV-Project/README.md

 docker run -p 8080:8080 -d zachleezy/resume-cv-builder
 ```

-3. Navigate to `localhost:8080` and have fun with the applcation!
+3. Navigate to `localhost:8080` and have fun with the application!

 ## Tools
 ### Built with: